Welcome to Tallaght Campus

-The Tallaght campus is situated on the south west side of the city, and has over 5000 undergraduate students, and over 60 postgraduates.
-The campus is located on a 18-hectare site between Old Blessington Road, Belgard Road and Greenhills road.
+Our Tallaght campus is situated on the southwest side of the city and has over 5,000 undergraduate students and over 60 postgraduates.
+The campus is located on an 18-hectare site between Old Blessington Road, Belgard Road and Greenhills Road.

-The campus is fully equipped with lecture theatres comprising of the latest audio-visual equipment and learning aids, science, electronic and computer labs, state of the art culinary kitchens, restaurant, library, canteen, coffee shop, Student’s Union, automated banking facilities and a soccer pitch.
-Tallaght Campus also offers free parking for cars and bikes.
+The campus is fully equipped with lecture theatres comprising of the latest audio-visual equipment and learning aids, science, electronic and computer labs, state-of-the-art culinary kitchens, restaurant, library, canteen, coffee shop, Students' Union, automated banking facilities and a soccer pitch.
+The campus also offers free parking for cars and bikes.

 - Eircode: D24 FKT9

-A 1,770 square metre building located approximately 10 minutes from the main Tallaght Campus, close beside the The Square Shopping Centre.
+A 1,770 square metre building located approximately 10 minutes from the campus, close beside the The Square Shopping Centre.
 Premier House was refurbished in 20015 to includes 4 lecture theatres, 2 computer laboratories and 6 classrooms over two floors.
 A coffee shop is located on the top floor.

 - Eircode: D24 T6TC

-Synergy Centre is a state of the art business and bio-incubation facility based on campus at TU Dublin Tallaght.
-The Centre, jointly established by Enterprise Ireland and TU Dublin Tallaght, the facility was opened in November 2006.
+Synergy Centre is a state of the art business and bio-incubation facility based on campus.
+The Centre, jointly established by Enterprise Ireland and our Tallaght campus, the facility was opened in November 2006.
 The centre houses 16 office units, The Glasshouse for one-desk entrepreneurs, training rooms, boardrooms and meeting rooms plus research facilities and a café.

 Training events, mentoring and networking opportunities all contribute to the Synergy Centre experience.
-The centre is a hub linking client ventures with research centres inside TU Dublin Tallaght Campus, external commercial enterprises and support agencies such as Enterprise Ireland and Local Enterprise offices.
+The centre is a hub linking client ventures with research centres inside the campus, external commercial enterprises and support agencies such as Enterprise Ireland and Local Enterprise offices.
 Synergy’s aim is to enable industry and academia to interact to create viable enterprises for South Dublin County that will secure the area’s future in terms of job creation, innovation and export potential.

 - Eircode: D24 A386

-Synergy Global is located at City West Business Campus, just minutes from TU Dublin Tallaght Campus and home to top global companies in pharmaceuticals, IT/software, telecomms, electronics, media and food.
-Synergy Global, which represents an additional 1,100m² of modern incubation facility, was acquired by Tallaght Campus (formerly ITT Dublin) in 2011, and is now home to high-growth innovative technology companies, many of whom are graduates of the Synergy Centre.
+Synergy Global is located at City West Business Campus, just minutes from the campus and home to top global companies in pharmaceuticals, IT/software, telecomms, electronics, media and food.
+Synergy Global, which represents an additional 1,100m² of modern incubation facility, was acquired by the University in 2011, and is now home to high-growth innovative technology companies, many of whom are graduates of the Synergy Centre.

 - Eircode: D24 DKP4

-The Technical development centre or TDC is a facility dedicated to development of our Energy and Environmental programme within the School of Engineering at Tallaght Campus.
+The Technical development centre or TDC is a facility dedicated to development of our Energy and Environmental programme within the School of Engineering on campus.
 Key aspects of the TDC include a software lab area for both software and hardware design implementation.

 The TDC has seen significant investment in all areas including the EV lab area.
 The EV lab is dedicated to the development of modern Electric Vehicle technologies, this includes battery management technology (lithium cells) as well as fuel cell technology (hydrogen).
 The EV lab promotes students projects based around the development of light weight vehicle chassis / controls systems and instrumentation.
 Current student projects have focused around an Electric Motorcycle and Electric Motor Car.